 Pharmacomechanical thrombolysis: uses clot-dissolving drugs along with a device that breaks the clot mechanically.

 Angioplasty: a nonsurgical treatment that widens the veins after the blood clot is dissolved.
 A small balloon is inflated to stretch the vein open and increase blood flow.

-Schedule a Consultation with Missouri Vein Specialists in Kansas City, MO
+Schedule a Consultation with Our Vein Doctor in Kansas City and Marshall, MO

 Want to learn more about your May-Thurner Syndrome treatment options?
 Schedule a vein consultation with the best vein doctor in KC today by calling 816-792-3400 or use our online form and we will contact you.